-This easy pani popo recipe is a traditional Samoan sweet roll that gets baked in a sweet coconut sauce.
-They are perfectly fluffy rolls drenched in a luscious, creamy coconut sauce.
+This is the best pani popo recipe you will try!
+Pani Popo is a traditional Samoan sweet roll that gets baked in a sweet coconut sauce.
+These rolls are perfectly fluffy and drenched in a luscious, creamy coconut sauce.

-I promise these Pani Popo will be on your dinner roll rotation once you sink your teeth into one of these little rolls of heaven.
-This is a traditional Samoan dish.
+I promise these are the best Pani Popo rolls you will make at home.
+It will be on your dinner roll rotation once you sink your teeth into one of these little rolls of heaven.

-I was recently introduced to by one of my friends.
+I was recently introduced to pani popo by one of my friends who brought them to a potluck dinner.
 They soon became my new favorite thing and I had to make them for myself.
 After much trial and error this recipe is to die for!

-The best part is they go with just about everything and you can even serve them as a dessert.
-I love to serve them with my Kalua Pork recipe.
+The best part is they go with just about everything and you can even serve them as a delectable dessert.
+One of my favorite things to serve them with is my Kalua Pork recipe.

 What is Pani Popo:

 Pani Popo originated in the Samoan Islands.
-They are a yeast dough that is soaked in a sweetened coconut sauce, hence the name.
+They are a yeast roll that is soaked in a sweetened coconut sauce, hence the name.
 Pani means bread and popo means coconut in Samoan.

-Many recipes use pre-cooked dinner rolls.
-Although this is convenient you will not get the traditional flavor and fluffiness as you would with this homemade version.
+Many recipes that you will see online use pre-cooked dinner rolls.
+Although this is convenient, you will not get the traditional flavor and fluffiness as you would with this homemade version.
+And let’s face it, everything is better homemade!

 This sauce is literally drinkable!
 I even use this as a syrup on pancakes or waffles.
 So double the portion of sauce to have some for breakfast the next day.

 Some tips with this sauce….
 Make sure you add the cornstarch to the room temperature coconut milk.
-You can even dissolve it in a tablespoon of water before adding it to the coconut milk to prevent clumps.
+You can even dissolve it in a tablespoon of water and make a slurry before adding it to the coconut milk to prevent clumps.

 - 1/2 cup warm milk